juditacs/wikt2dict/README.md

 The last parameter tells wikt2dict to extract the Latin Wiktionary.

+It is possible for run all Wiktionaries in the res/wikicodes file using the `all' parameter.

+    python extract_translations.py ../cfg/w2d.cfg all

 Repeat the steps 1-4. with at least two other Wiktionaries of your choice.
 Preferrably chose Wiktionaries that have a full section in the cfg/w2d.cfg file.